Our Religious Education Vision:

 We invite our children and youth to consider life’s “big questions” (Does God exist?
 If so, what is God’s nature?
 What happens when we die?
 Why does evil exist in our world?)
 To answer these questions (never with finality), we consider our direct experiences of awe, what we know from reason and science, the words and deeds of prophetic women and men, and wisdom from the world’s religions – be they theist, humanist or earth-centered traditions.
 Grounded in these sources and in our ethical promises to one another, each young person is encouraged to find his/her truth and to live by that truth – in community with fellow seekers.

 Please take a look at our Religious Education flyer, through the link below, to see the curriculum being taught to each age group this year.
-Should you have any questions or suggestions, please feel free to contact Rev. Caitlin O’Brien, Associate Minister, or any of the Religious Education Circle Leaders (Curricula: Jennifer Hunt, Social Justice: Michael Burns, Worship: Barbara Brockhurst, Music: Joyce Werden).
+Should you have any questions or suggestions, please feel free to contact Rev. Caitlin O'Brien or any of the Religious Education Circle Leaders (Social Justice: Michael Burns, Worship: Melanie Elliot, Music: Becky Noreen).
 We look forward to hearing from you!

 Religious Education Flyer 2016 – 2017